-Guests can walk or go by tram from the resorts to Epcot, or travel by water taxi to Disney’s Hollywood Studios.
+Guests can walk or travel by water taxi from the resorts to Epcot and Disney’s Hollywood Studios.
 Convenient bus service transports guests throughout Walt Disney World Resort.

 The luxury club hotels on the shores of 25-acre Crescent Lake are designed by noted architect Robert A.M.
 Stern, best known for his East Coast seaside homes.
 The resorts take guests back to the 1890s with fancy-cut shingles, French doors and other post-modern embellishments that are the trademark of Stern’s work.

 The imagery follows through in Stormalong Bay, a 2 ½-acre water recreation area reminiscent of a Nantucket beach with a life-size shipwreck with water slides, snorkeling in a sandy lagoon and a meandering swimming area that seemingly flows into the surrounding lake.

 There is also a 73,000-square-foot convention center adjacent to the resorts that includes a 36,000-square-foot ballroom capable of seating up to 2,800 for dinner.

 Complementing each other, the three-, four- and five-story club hotels nonetheless have distinctive architectural styles.
 Each hotel has its own entrance motif, main lobby, restaurants and retail shops.